13. Paths Cross

 “No, don't do that.
 I’ll be there in a sec.”

 Henry considered getting a lady disguise out of the plastic bin in the trunk, but figured no need.
-He already had the perfect advantage, knowing where the cops were.

-He could navigate this neighborhood blindfolded now.
+He was a ghost and could navigate this neighborhood blindfolded.

-Parked several streets away and jogged down the street parallel to Main.
+Jogged down the street parallel to Main.

 Said howdy and strolled across a litter-strewn yard to the tenement where he lived with Luci, approaching the corner of the building opposite of where Foster intersected with Main, an approach that Henry (and the juicers) knew that no one could see from the street.